Where does my score come from?

 Lenders want to see a long history of responsible borrowing.
 If you’re just starting out, use your first card with this future goal in mind.

-And make sure not to cancel any cards without good reason.
+And make sure not to cancel any cards or accounts without good reason.
 Having an old card on file, even if you don’t use it anymore, shows lenders that you’re an experienced borrower.

 Credit mix (10%)